iDDS: Intelligent Distributed Dispatch and Scheduling for Workflow Orchestration: System Architecture

 \textit{Work} unit execution proceeds in two stages:

 \begin{itemize} \item \textbf{Serialization and distribution:} Annotated functions are serialized and wrapped as \textit{Work} objects, allowing transparent submission to workload management systems as Tasks.
-During this stage, the source code and execution environment are packaged and uploaded to an HTTP cache.
+During this stage, the source code and execution environment are packaged into a ZIP archive and uploaded to a centrally managed HTTP cache, where access is protected through x509/OIDC-based authorization.
 The \textit{Work} objects are then submitted as tasks or jobs, with hooks tracking their execution status and results. \item \textbf{Execution:} The \textit{Work} object is deployed across distributed resources through workload management systems, together with its source code and execution environment retrieved from the HTTP cache.
 An enhanced wrapper reconstructs the \textit{Work} object and executes the function, while results are returned asynchronously via STOMP~\cite{stomp} or RESTful HTTP. \end{itemize}

 This design enables seamless, scalable execution of complex Python functions on distributed infrastructures such as PanDA, requiring no significant code adaptation while ensuring reliable and responsive result retrieval.